+(Pragmatics, AVT (esp creative subtitling and fansubs), communication of emotions, multimodality)

-(Pragmatics (esp Relevance theory), AVT, communication beyond verbal meaning, multimodality) Dr Sasamoto would welcome applications from prospective PhD students interested in: communication beyond verbal meaning (including onomatopoeia, expressives, gesture, visual communication), multimodal discourse (including manga, anime, and text on screen), Japanese studies from pragmatics and media studies perspective, and Japanese language teaching and learning.
+Dr Sasamoto would welcome applications from prospective PhD students interested in: communication of impressions and emotions (e.g. onomatopoeia, expressives, emoji, reaction GIFs), multimodal discourse (e.g. manga, anime, and text on screen), and Audiovisual Translation (fansubbing and creative titling).
 She is particularly interested in working with students who wish to adopt Relevance-theoretic approaches in their projects.